awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    }
    ```

-   This configuration file specifies to deploy version `1.0.0` of the hello world component that you developed and published in the previous procedure\.
+   This configuration file specifies to deploy version `1.0.0` of the Hello World component that you developed and published in the previous procedure\.
 The `configurationUpdate` specifies to merge the component configuration in a JSON\-encoded string\.
 This configuration update sets the Hello World `Message` parameter to `universe` for the device in this deployment\.

-1. You deploy to things \(individual devices\) or thing groups \(groups of devices\)\.
-Run the following command to create a deployment for your AWS IoT Greengrass core device\.
-Replace *MyGreengrassCoreGroup* with the name of the AWS IoT thing group for your AWS IoT Greengrass core device\.
+1. Run the following command to deploy the component to your Greengrass core device\.
+You can deploy to things, which are individual devices, or thing groups, which are groups of devices\.
+Replace *MyGreengrassCore* with the name of the AWS IoT thing for your core device\.

    ```
    aws greengrassv2 create-deployment \
-     --target-arn "arn:aws:iot:region:account-id:thinggroup/MyGreengrassCoreGroup" \
+     --target-arn "arn:aws:iot:region:account-id:thing/MyGreengrassCore" \
      --cli-input-json file://hello-world-deployment.json
    ```